Interview

 How is the Ascedia team using ChatGPT right now?
 Where are you seeing the biggest benefits?

+We look at ChatGPT as an intern.
+We can ask it to research ideas for keywords, blog post ideas, and meta data.
 We can ask it to outline or write initial copy for blog posts.
-We can ask it to research the competition within a topic cluster.
-But it’s a starting point to generate ideas and do some initial grunt work.
+We can ask it to research the competition within a topic cluster, but it’s a starting point to generate ideas and do some initial grunt work.

+Absolutely nothing ChatGPT does is considered client ready.
 ChatGPT isn’t a strategist, a creative problem solver, or a substitute for an actual professional digital marketer.
 It requires heavy human oversight but does provide a support and a starting point for digital marketing functions, particularly in the SEO and content spaces.

 Let’s move off AI and more into digital marketing.
 SEO is such an important channel…what do most get wrong about SEO?